ys7yoo/arduino-lab/lab5/README.md

 Write a pre-lab report by answering the following questions.
 Submit it BEFORE the beginning of the class.
 ```
 Q1.
 Why do we use transistor to control a motor (instead of directly control it)?
+    Explain how to use NPN transistor to control a motor.

 Q2.
-Explain how to use NPN transistor to control a motor.
+Explain the difference between DC and servo moters.

 Q3.
-Explain the difference between DC and servo moters.
+In the lab, we will use 2N4401 NPN transister.
+Search for the the spec and summarize key information you need.
 ```